-Individuals will be excluded from the dataset if they have an outlying score for either (a) accuracy on the GDT or the positive control items of the ICT-2 (b) total number of timeouts across the ICT-2 and GDT.
-Outliers will be defined according to the method of Hoaglin & Iglewicz (1987): more than 2.2 times the interquartile range below the first quartile.
+Individuals were excluded from the dataset if they had an outlying score for either (a) accuracy on the GDT or the positive control items of the ICT-2, or (b) total number of timeouts across the ICT-2 and GDT.
+Outliers were defined according to the method of Hoaglin & Iglewicz (1987): more than 2.2 times the interquartile range below the first quartile.
 In previous work, these criteria led to exclusion of approximately 5% of participants, and captured individuals scoring below approximately 50% on the GDT and 70% on the positive control items of the original version of the ICT (Wilson & Bishop, 2020a).

-Data will be analysed in R (R Core Team, 2019).
-After exclusions, total scores on the two experimental tasks for the groups with autism and no neurodevelopmental diagnosis will be turned into long format, and each participant's total will be coded for task (ICT-2 or GDT), group (autistic or no neurodevelopmental diagnosis), response (accuracy or confidence) and participant.
-We will run a mixed effects linear regression using the lme4 R package (Bates et al., 2015).
-The model will include three fixed effects (task, group and response) and the interactions between these, as well as a random effect (participant).
-The significance level of the three-way interaction will offer a test of Hypothesis 1.
-We will also compute correlations between confidence on the ICT-2, self-reported communication challenges on the CC-SR and total score on IUS-12 across the full sample; this will test Hypothesis 2 and represents a dimensional analysis of the relationship between communication difficulties and sensitivity to uncertainty.
+Data were analysed in R (R Core Team, 2019).
+After exclusions, total scores on the two experimental tasks for the groups with autism and no neurodevelopmental diagnosis were turned into long format, and each participant's total was dummy-coded for task (ICT-2 or GDT), group (autistic or no neurodevelopmental diagnosis), response (accuracy or confidence) and participant.
+We ran a mixed effects linear regression using the lme4 R package (Bates et al., 2015).
+The model included three fixed effects (task, group and response) and the interactions between these, as well as a random effect (participant).
+The significance level of the three-way interaction offered a test of Hypothesis 1.
+We also computed correlations between confidence on the ICT-2, self-reported communication challenges on the CC-SR and total score on IUS-12 across the full sample; this tested Hypothesis 2 and represented a dimensional analysis of the relationship between communication difficulties and sensitivity to uncertainty.
 Table 1 shows a summary of our planned analyses, linking research questions, hypotheses, tests and power calculations.

-In exploratory analysis, we will examine how the dyslexic group compares to the autistic group and the group without a neurodevelopmental diagnosis on the ICT-2 and GDT in terms of accuracy and confidence.
+In exploratory analysis, we examined how the group with self-reported reading difficulties compared to the autistic group and the group without a neurodevelopmental diagnosis on the ICT-2 and GDT in terms of accuracy and confidence.